-Linkedin can be a great place to market your products or services, especially if you're in the B2B SaaS space.
+Linkedin can be a great place to market your products or services, especially if you’re in the B2B SaaS space.
+Having a Linkedin presence is therefore crucial.

-In fact, Oktopost found that 80% of B2B leads generated through social media come from Linkedin.
+Oktopost found that 80% of B2B leads generated through social media come from Linkedin.

 You can get exceptional results from this social network if you have the right strategy.